Something that you realize fast during any outdoor adventure or any disaster situation – water weighs a LOT! 8.3 pounds per gallon adds up fast!

 My preferred procedure (filter+chemical) is as follows.
 If it is cooking water that I’m going to boil anyway then I just pre-filter it as in step 2 below, then boil it.
 But if it is for drinking water…

-- Use flowing water sources – avoid stagnant water.
+- Use flowing water sources when possible – avoid stagnant water.

 - Filter the water by forcing it through a microfilter.